THE THIRD SUSTAINABLE LIVELIHOODS PROJECT (P125232):

 - Review and provide comments on the operational work plan and timetable and review all the documentation provided by the Contractor;

-- Consult with the Contractor on the list of key concepts, definitions such as the sampling plan, survey content, coverage, and sustainability;
+- Consult with the Contractor on the list of key concepts, and definitions such as the sampling plan, survey content, coverage, and sustainability;

 - Review with the Contractor the pertinence of the themes and variables used in the study for the program.
 Similarly, review the precision and scope of the questions used to gather information and data;